alisaifee/coredis/docs/source/compatibility.rst

 ZSCORE
 ******

-Get the score associated with the given member in a sorted set
+Returns the score of a member in a sorted set.

 - Documentation: `ZSCORE <https://redis.io/commands/zscore>`_
 - Implementation: :meth:`~coredis.Redis.zscore`